horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

 - Ansible Automation: Use Ansible to install Docker and it should run from My local machine against the VM.
 - Used docker compose to run the application instead of docker build.
 - With auto update part like (Watchtowr).
-- Process Advanced with Kubernetes on the VM.
+- Process Advanced with Kubernetes on the VM and use ArgoCD for the CD part.

 ---

 ## Project Steps